 Seth Rogen, a Canadian comedian and filmmaker, achieved unique notoriety with his movie The Interview, portraying journalists undertaking an assassination attempt on North Korean dictator Kim Jung-un.
 North Korea threatened ‘merciless’ retaliation unless the movie was withdrawn.
 The controversy generated wide publicity and gained Rogen prominence for his ability to needle the North Korean dictator.

 Sasha Baron Cohen, the well-known British satirist who, through his wild alter-ego characters Borat– the Kazak journalist, Bruno– the gay Austrian fashion reporter, General Aladeen in The

-Though all from different nationalities, apart from being well-known for their satirical criticism, what these four all have in common is their common Jewish heritage.
-They illustrate, that though small in number, Jewish satirists are among the leaders in this genre of drama – no matter which country they come from.
+Apart from being well-known for their satirical criticism, what these four all have in common is their common Jewish heritage.
+They illustrate that, though small in number, Jewish satirists are among the leaders in this genre of drama.

 Jesus likewise was a master critic.
-But the criticism he levelled on that day, evoking Mark Twain’s wonder centuries later has affected human history far more than modern-day critics’ ability to arouse satire which lasts only through the next news cycle.
+But the criticism he leveled on that day has affected human history far more than modern-day critics’ ability to arouse satire lasting only through the next news cycle.
+It evoked Mark Twain’s wonder centuries later

 Jesus’ Looming Conflict